May 5, 2026 · 5 min read

 Templates let you save parameter combinations.
 Your "LinkedIn Paid" template pre-fills source, medium, and domain.
 One click to apply, versus filling in six fields every time.

 But honestly, if you're just getting started and your team is small, a spreadsheet is fine for the first few months.
-The Cardinal Path template is the one I'd pick.
+Take ours, or Cardinal Path's if you need the mobile tabs.
 Just know that the moment you have more than two people building links, consistency falls apart, and that matters more than you'd think.
 That's not a spreadsheet problem.
 It's a people problem that needs a product solution.

 Try the free tools